Exploring Solutions for Buffalo Hump: Causes, Weight Loss Impact, and Treatments

 To better explain, a Dowager’s hump is caused by poor posture or even bone weakness, leading to a forward curvature of the spine.
 However, not all buffalo humps are posture-related and may be due to fat pockets, hormonal imbalances, HIV, steroids, or certain medications.

-If I Lose Weight Will My Buffalo Hump Go Away or Will I Need Surgery?
+Will My Buffalo Hump Go Away If I Lose Weight or Will I Need Surgery?

-Losing weight does not guarantee disappearance of a buffalo hump, but rest assured that surgical intervention is rarely needed except in cases of extreme posture or bone issues, or if desired for cosmetic reasons.
+Losing weight does not guarantee the disappearance of a buffalo hump, but rest assured that surgical intervention is rarely needed except in cases of extreme posture or bone issues, or if desired for cosmetic reasons.

 Is My Buffalo Hump Just Excess Fat?